Top tips for pacers and supporters at Tarawera Ultra

 - and execute it smartly.

-There are 11 aid stations in the race.
+There are eight aid stations in the race.
 Many are not accessible to supporters during the event.
-The Aid Stations you can support your runner at are as follows:
+The only Aid Stations you can support your runner at are as follows:

-Tarry not at the Aid Stations once your runner has passed.
-So often people fail to make it around to the next aid station before their runner arrives.
+Once your runner has left the Aid Station you should too.
+Often crew fail to make it around to the next aid station before their runner arrives.
 If your runner hits the Aid Station and you’re not there with the essentials assume the next conversation you have to take place via two very expensive lawyers.
-I’m pretty sure this is how war broke out in Europe a century ago.
+I’m pretty sure this is how war broke out in Europe.